jeremiasivan/SimNOW/README.md

 ---
 ### Notes
-1. Currently, you can only set `ms` recombination rate to vary between simulations via `wrapper/nw_main.R`
+1. In `wrapper/nw_main.R`, users can set different recombination rate and number of replicates per rate
-2. Multiple MAST models should be manually specified in `wrapper/mh_main.R` (complex models are unsupported)
+2. Complex MAST models are unsupported
-3. Treelikeness test has *not* been tested

 ---
 ### Considerations